ulicious/hermes/README.md

 4. Adjust "algorithm_configuration.yaml" (paths, parameters etc.) in this repository based on created dictionary and own configurations
 5. (optional) Adjust the techno economic data in the "raw data" folder (in your project folder) if needed
 6. Run "_1_script_process_raw_data.py" to get all infrastructure data
-7. (optional) If you want to create random start locations, check respective configurations (algorithm_configuration.yaml) and run "_2_create_random_locations".
+7. If you want to create random start locations, check respective configurations (algorithm_configuration.yaml) and run "_2_create_random_locations".
 Otherwise, place your own start locations in the folder
 8. If you want to start the routing algorithm, run "_3_main.py"
 9. If you want to plot the results, run "_4_plot_results.py".
 You can adjust plotting configuration in "plotting_configuration.yaml"